 - Does the vendor understand the regulations that affect my company?
 How will the ERP handle these regulations?

-- Is the ERP regularly updated to respond to changes in regulations that affect my industry?
+- Is the ERP regularly updated to respond to changes in regulations and the pain points they cause that affect my industry?

-- How experienced is the vendor with working with businesses like yours (in size, industry and the types of products or services you offer)?
+- How experienced is the ERP consultant with working with businesses like yours (in size, industry and the types of products or services you offer)?

-- What types of support does the vendor offer?
+- What types of ongoing support does the vendor offer?
 Is local, on-site service available, or will they have to do everything remotely?
-(Important note: when considering vendors answers to this question, think about what internal support resources you have.
+Keep in mind what internal support resources you have.
 Will you be relying on your vendor and/or implementation partner to support your ERP anytime there is an issue)?

 - How long has the vendor been in business?
 Do they have a long-term plan for the product?